timhannifan/big-data-architecture/README.md

 2. Generate the serving layer: use Hive to create HBase tables for API consumption

-2. Create new column family in hbase for our daata
+Create new column family in hbase for our daata
 ```
 hbase shell
-> create 'hannifan_final', 'hannifan_interactions'
+> create 'hannifan_final', 'interactions'
 ```

 Then run the hive scripts to create HBase tables